baoduy/hbd.astro-paper/vigorous-venus/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ENTRYPOINT ["dotnet", "SampleApi.dll"]
 ```

-With this docker file you can build and run your application in Docker faultlessly.
+We can build and run your application in Docker faultlessly with this docker file.

 ![sample-api.png](/public/assets/Optimising_NET_Core_with_Multi-Platform_Docker/sample-api.png)